Continuation of manuscript Peter China science fantasy.

 Doc patted her on the back.
 "Me neither."

 UIA is the Universal Intelligence Agency.
 These are the spies for the National Union.
 Socorro is the director.
 The bureau is a hyperpolitical organization of the most stressful kind.
 Such is the case for the people occupying the last chapter of the Art of War.
 The associate director is Dick Powers who is the consummate bureaucrat.
 The assistant is Steve Toth.
-Janet Doe is the Agent Representative.
+Janet Dough is the Agent Representative.
 She is the labor leader for the agency.
 The four of them keep watch over five hundred agents in the field and their staffs that are regionally divided according to local population density.